kisublee/Frontend-Hiyo-2022/README.md

 ## How to use

 ### On landing page
-(Please give it a few seconds while it fetches data for the landing page!
-Loading animation in process)

 1) Users can search a restaurant with the search bar
 - ```By default``` clicking the search button without any input and any search option gives a list of every restaurant
 - ```By default``` without selecting any search option, users can type into the search bar and the app finds restaurants. ex) hai => the app looks for hai in restaurants' names and descriptions.